saubermacherag/ansible-playbook-docker-action/README.md

 **Optional** ssh keyfile to use for connection to hosts
 ### `extraFile`
 **Optional** File with extra vars to inject in the playbook run.
+### `extraVars`
+**Optional** A String containing extra variables separated by spaces to inject in the playbook run.
+Especially useful when you want to inject environment variables.
+In such a case `extraFile` doesn't suffice.
 ### `verbosity`
 Choose out of 4 verbosity log levels.
 See ansible documentation for details.